smarticu5/smarticu5.github.io.old/_posts/2020-04-23-image-pull-secrets.md

 # Image Pull Secrets

 Woo, first post!
 I've been looking more into container security lately and my friends and family are bored of hearing me talk about it, so I'm turning to a random internet audience now.
-More likely no one will read this, and I'll end up uisng it as self-reference.
+More likely no one will read this, and I'll end up using it as self-reference.

 Kubernetes clusters are used to run images.
 Sure, they do some fancy witchcraft to make them run in a distributed, high availability manner, but none of that matters if your cluster can't get your images from a registry somewhere.
 Normally, this is pretty simple.
 In a test cluster using [kind](https://github.com/kubernetes-sigs/kind), let's create a really basic manifest to deploy a pod.